AustinZhai8/LED-Modes-With-Button-and-Pot/README.md

 | Button | 2 |
 | Brightness pot (wiper) | A0 |
 | Blink speed pot (wiper) | A1 |

-## Notes
-- Pot outer legs connect to 5V and GND rails
-- 10K resistor from pin 2 to GND as pull-down
-- If breadboard is 830 holes, bridge the power rail gap with a jumper